colejarczyk/doc/index.rst

 The Cookbook
 ------------

-:doc:`The Open Loyalty's Cookbook </cookbook/index>` is a collection of solution articles helping you with some specific, narrow problems.
+:doc:`The Open Loyalty Cookbook </cookbook/index>` is a collection of solution articles helping you with some specific, narrow problems.

 .. toctree::